"COVID-19 Lockdown Exit Analysis" 9th Aug 2021

 Protesters mass in France against Macron's Covid health pass

 Almost a quarter of a million people took to the streets across France on Saturday for the biggest protests yet against a coronavirus health pass needed to enter a cafe or travel on an inter-city train, two days before the new rules come into force.
-Similar but smaller protests were held in Italy.
-Championed by President Emmanuel Macron, the French regulations make it obligatory to have either a full course of vaccination against Covid-19, a negative test or be recently recovered from the virus to enjoy routine activities.

 They rejected coronavirus shots in vaccine-rich countries.
 In the hospital, they changed their minds.